Grocery delivery to your Disney Resort hotel

 Schedule your delivery for your check-in day, even if you arrive late.
 Bell Services accepts deliveries all day and holds them until you are ready.

-- Your full name, matching the name on your reservation
+- Your full name.
+It should match the name on your reservation.

 Delivery services that work at Disney Resort hotels

 - Instacart.
 Instacart connects you to local stores like Publix, Target, ALDI, and Costco.
 You browse the store’s full selection, pick your items, and a shopper handles the rest.
-Delivery fees start low for orders above a minimum, and an Instacart+ membership includes free delivery on qualifying orders.
-Some credit cards include Instacart+ as a perk — check yours before signing up.
+Delivery fees start low for orders above a minimum.
+An Instacart+ membership includes free delivery.
+Some credit cards include Instacart+ as a perk; check yours before signing up.

 - Walmart.
 Walmart+ members get free delivery from the nearest Walmart Supercenter.
-The store carries groceries, baby supplies, snacks, bottled water, over-the-counter medicine, and basic household items.
+The store carries groceries, snacks, and bottled water.
+It also stocks baby supplies, medicine, and household items.
 A Walmart+ membership also includes a free trial period, so you can sign up just for your trip.

 - Garden Grocer.
-Garden Grocer is a local Orlando service built specifically for Disney Resort hotel guests.
+Garden Grocer is a local Orlando service built for Disney Resort hotel guests.
 They have delivered to Walt Disney World Resort for over a decade.
-You order through their app or website, and schedule a delivery window.
+You order through their app or website and schedule a delivery window.
 Garden Grocer requires a minimum order and charges a flat delivery fee.
-Orders placed well in advance qualify for early-order discounts.
-The service also delivers alcohol, though you must be present at the resort to receive it.
+Orders placed in advance qualify for early-order discounts.
+The service also delivers alcohol, though you need to meet the driver at the resort.

-Delivery options in the Orlando area change from time to time — a Good Story Vacations advisor can tell you which services are currently available for your resort.
+Delivery options in the Orlando area change from time to time.
+A Good Story Vacations advisor can tell you which services work for your resort.

 Can I get alcohol delivered to my Disney Resort hotel?